sveltejs/kit/.changeset/eleven-dots-reply.md

 '@sveltejs/kit': patch
 ---

-`svelte-kit package` errors when lib directory does not exists
+`svelte-kit package` errors when lib directory does not exist